EGI-Federation/documentation/content/en/providers/getting-started/joining-eosc/core-services/_index.md

   the other services of the infrastructure and the related activities.
-A list of this kind of services is available in the section [Services for Federation](https://www.egi.eu/services/federation/) of our website.
+A list of this kind of services is available in the section [Services for Federation](https://www.egi.eu/services/federation/) of our site.
 - The EGI Core Services are co-funded by EGI Foundation and the providers are selected through a bidding process: the technical details of the services that should be delivered are advertised to the
   [EGI Council](https://ims.egi.eu/display/EGIG/EGI+Council) and only the providers with the
   [EGI Participant](https://ims.egi.eu/display/EGIG/EGI+Participant) role in the